 - Total depth must be =<62.2%.

-Aren't all Hearts & Arrows diamonds equally beautiful?
+2. Aren't all Hearts & Arrows diamonds equally beautiful?

-What if the diamond has AGS Ideal optics but just isn't a Hearts & Arrows?
+3. What if the diamond has AGS Ideal optics but just isn't a Hearts & Arrows?
 Will it be as beautiful?

 While we certainly aren't the only company featuring Hearts & Arrows diamonds there are a number of reasons you should consider purchasing with us.

-- Every one of our Ascendancy Hearts & Arrows are accompanied with a full Appraisal Report which includes all the data, photography & reports featured on that diamonds web page.
-This is vital since, God forbid, you ever lost the ring the insurance company is only obligated to replace what is described in your Appraisal Report.
-Few appraisers around the world give the details and photography we include in ours which will accompany your purchase.
-An appraisal of this magnitude is a $250 value(minimum) in and of itself.
+- Every one of our Ascendancy™ Hearts & Arrows diamonds is accompanied with a full appraisal report which includes all the data, photography, and reports featured on the diamond’s web page.
+This is vital because if you lose the ring, the insurance company is obligated to replace only what is described in your appraisal report.
+Few appraisers give the detail and photography we include in our report, which is valued at $250 and up.

-- Are Ascendancy the only diamond you cut for the best optics possible combined with the tightest precision?
+4. Are Ascendancy™ the only diamonds you sell with the best optics possible combined with the tightest precision?

 No. We feature a number of diamonds with Ideal optics that are cut to the same level of precision.
 Our August Vintage European Cuts and Cushions, as well as Solasfera rounds, are other brands of diamonds cut to equal precision coupled with the rarest optics.
 The difference between those diamonds and the Ascendency™ diamonds is in the manner in which they reflect light back to the eye.